-Using the Alarm Browser
+Using the Alert Browser

-In the Health by Location tab, the region at the bottom of the screen is called the Alarm Browser.
-This region provides you with a table overview of the alerts that occur on your wireless network.
+In the Health by Location tab, the region at the bottom of the screen is called the Alert Browser.
+The browser is a table overview of the alerts that occur on your wireless network.
 It provides the following information about each alert: